 - Appreciate the tranquility and remoteness of the landscapes

 - Sample the delicacies of the region such as saffron, truffles, and farm-raised Quercy lamb

-- Coming across picturesque villages along the trail, such as Montredon, Figeac, Cajarc and Cahors, capital of the Lot region
+- The picturesque villages of Figeac, Cajarc and Cahors, capital of the Lot region

 What To Expect

 Pilgrimages | For those looking to follow a path of self-discovery.
 Our Pilgrimage and Camino routes take you on a journey through diverse landscapes and local flavours, while meeting like-minded adventurers along the way.

 Inn to Inn Walking | Walk from place-to-place changing accommodations each night.
 Generally staying in B&B’s, inns, and guesthouses.

 This walk is graded moderate and includes daily walks of 15-33km.
 The walk is extremely well way-marked and you will also be supplied with turn by turn route notes and detailed maps so you will have no problem following the route each day.
 On the Le Puy Camino you will follow a mixture of farm/dirt tracks, minor roads and footpaths.

 The route is well waymarked with white and red painted arrows but please take care at intersections.
 There will always be other walkers around in case you are looking for help.
 A detailed information pack including route notes, local information and maps will be waiting for you at your first accommodation.
 You will also have access to the Macs Adventure Smartphone App enabling you to follow the route using your phone's GPS so you will have no problems finding the way.
 You can simply download the GPX tracks to your phone for offline use and off you go!